toukea/android-sqlite-access/README.md

   ```

 # Make SQL Update
-After SQL instance has been prepared successfully, you can use them to perform SQL update.
+After SQL instance has been prepared successfully, you can use it to perform SQL update.
 ```java
           int updatedCount = sql.update(User.class)
                                    .set("userName", "newName")